empirical-org/Empirical-Core/README.md

 7. Install the bundle with `bundle install`.

+8. Install node via [nvm](https://github.com/creationix/nvm#installation).
+Run `nvm install` to install the version of node used by this app.

-8. Install npm by running `brew install npm`.
+9. Install npm by running `brew install npm`.

-9. Run `rake empirical:setup` to automagically get all of your dependencies and databases configured.
+10. Run `rake empirical:setup` to automagically get all of your dependencies and databases configured.

-10. You're ready to run Empirical Core!
+11. You're ready to run Empirical Core!

     1. Run the server using the command `foreman start -f Procfile.static`.
     2. Navigate your browser to [localhost:3000](http://localhost:3000).